29th GMA Dove Awards

 The 29th Annual GMA Dove Awards were held on April 23, 1998, recognizing accomplishments of musicians for the year 1997.
 The show was held in Nashville, Tennessee, at the Nashville Arena.
 Live coverage on The Nashville Network was hosted by John Tesh and Naomi Judd, with a one-hour pre-show hosted by Clarence Gilyard and Kathy Troccoli.
+This would be the last full national telecast of the event until 2003 (the hosting network would evolve into fare which the award show likely would not have fit within).